Boric acid: Aqueous solution

 This reaction may be characterized as Lewis acidity of boron toward HO-, rather than as Brønsted acidity.
-However, some of its behaviour towards some chemical reactions suggest it to be tribasic acid in the Brønsted sense as well.
+However, some of its behaviour towards some chemical reactions suggest it to be a tribasic acid in the Brønsted-Lowry sense as well.

 Boric acid, mixed with borax Na2B4O7*10H2O (more properly Na2B4O5(OH)4*8H2O) in the weight ratio of 4:5, is highly soluble in water, though they are not so soluble separately.